 The Plating of the 10¢ 1847 by Elliott Perry Published in the Collectors Club Philatelist between April 1924 and July 1926 in 9 issues (vol III 2-3, vol IV 1-4, vol V 1-3), never reprinted

 Postal Markings of the United States 1847-1851 by Mannel Hahn A most useful source for the distribution data for the 1847 stamps.
-Please enquire, we think we have a stock of the below but can't find them !, 1938, 42 pages, card, also contains the 1847 distribution data $35.00 Copies showing slight signs of previous dampness $22.50
+1938, 42 pages, card, also contains the 1847 distribution data $32.50

 The Introduction of Adhesive Postage Stamps in Iowa 1845-1853 by James S. Leonardo An exceptional study of significance far beyond Iowa.
 An excellent account of the introduction of adhesive postage stamps in the US which is of significant value to all collectors.
 The data on the Iowa usages is excellent, highly recommended.
-1996, 145 pages, soft cover, edition of 260 copies, $25.00
+1996, 145 pages, soft cover, edition of 260 copies, $42.50

-Illustrated Directory of New Jersey 1847 Issue Covers by Brad Arch 1987, 44 pages, card plus supplements 1 and 2, $4.50 1990 and 1993 supplements, 8 pages, $1.25
+Illustrated Directory of New Jersey 1847 Issue Covers by Brad Arch 1987, 44 pages, card plus supplements 1 and 2, $6.50 1990 and 1993 supplements, 8 pages, $1.50

 The 1847 Issue of United States Stamps by Lester Brookman Most if not all of the contents is now in the 2 and 3 Vol. Brookman.